- About us

 - Support us

-Nominations are now being invited for the Plowright Prize: a new award, made in memory of Dorothy and Walter Plowright, which recognises an individual who has made significant contributions to the field of infectious diseases in animals.
+The Plowright Prize is a biennial prize introduced in 2019 in memory of Dorothy and Walter Plowright, which recognises an individual who has made significant contributions to the field of infectious diseases in animals.
+Nominations for the 2019 prize are now closed.

 Walter Plowright was widely regarded as one of the world’s most eminent veterinary virologists and authorities on rinderpest, whose development of a tissue culture vaccine represented a key milestone in efforts to control the disease – one of only two infectious diseases that have been fully eradicated.